LiamBurt/LiamBurt/README.md

 ---

-Here's a video of a project that me and a friend collaborated on to develop:
+Here's a video of a project that me and a friend collaborated on:
 [Trucklink VTC](https://youtu.be/6Zg-vIvuXaU?si=QHlcMpkWJYmTPADf)